 This is true whether you smoke cigarettes, bidi (thin cigarettes of tobacco wrapped in brown tendu leaf) or shisha (also known as a waterpipe or hookah).

-Like cigarette smoke, waterpipe smoke contains cancer-causing chemicals and toxic gases such as carbon monoxide.
+Like cigarette smoke, waterpipe smoke contains significant levels of cancer-causing chemicals and toxic gases such as carbon monoxide.

 Quit smoking and tobacco